4 Jun 2022

 So this story runs alongside the week before Hamnet dies, going rather faster, following Agnes through her two pregnancies.
 In this part of the novel we also see how her husband becomes increasingly frustrated with his life, and eventually goes to work in London, returning home whenever he can, but this is not very often.

 It’s good historical fiction, using the small amount of information known about Shakespeare and his family, weaving the plot around it in an entirely convincing way.
 It’s also extremely well-written.
 The pace is good, the tension builds in both parts of the plot, which are woven together cleverly, each one pausing to give place to the other at significant points.
-I’m not generally a huge fan of historical fiction, but I found it gripping, and read long sections at each sitting, finding it difficult to put down.
+I’m not generally a huge fan of this kind of gritty, realistic historical fiction.
+But I found it gripping, and read long sections at each sitting, finding it difficult to put down.

 When it eventually happens, the writing is poignant and moving, beautifully written without gratuitous or graphic detail.
 Agnes’s grief and pain are all too believable.
 The book continues afterwards, moving onwards and eventually demonstrating how Hamnet’s father manages to deal with his terrible loss, creating one of his best-known plays.
 It’s not known whether he did this in memory of his son, but it seems likely given the name of the play, which is so close to his son’s name (and apparently a variant spelling of it).